 Of Horses and Men (Dir.: Benedikt Erlingsson; GRADE: B-)

 Less an Icelandic Wild Tales than an Icelandic Amores Perros that fancies itself an Icelandic Au Hasard Balthazar, this bold but uneven anthology centers on the nosy citizens of a remote valley village, showing the emotional horrors they inflict on each other, and the physical horrors they inflict on their horses.
-More bodily fluids than any other 2015 film I can recall, with some inspired moments counterbalanced by some truly horrific ones, all executed in the deadest of Nordic deadpans.
+More bodily fluids than any other 2015 film I can recall, with some inspired moments counterbalanced by some genuinely horrific ones, all executed in the deadest of Nordic deadpans.
 Hard to recommend, or shake.

 The Creeping Garden (Dir.Tim Grabham and Jasper Sharp: GRADE: B)